Articles in this section

 Dim application As IApplication = excelEngine.Excel

-'Load the existing excel file into IWorkbook
+'Load the existing Excel file into IWorkbook

 Dim workbook As IWorkbook = application.Workbooks.Open(fileStream)

-'Access the first worksheet in Excel workbook
+'Access the first worksheet in the Excel workbook

 Dim worksheet As IWorksheet = workbook.Worksheets(0)

-'Access the worksheet migrant range
+'Access the worksheet migrant ranges

 Dim range As IMigrantRange = worksheet.MigrantRange